 - Bubble Wrap

-How to Make This Thing 1 and Thing 2 Bubble Art
+🖌️ How To Make This Thing 1 and Thing 2 Bubble Art

+- Step 1: Start by downloading the Thing 1 and Thing 2 Template.
+Make certain to lay out something to keep the mess contained.
 Put the bubble wrap with the painted side down onto a piece of cardstock.
 Gently press, but not too hard or it will smear.
 Lift up and let the paint dry.
-(Don’t rush this as it needs to dry completely) Repeat this entire process but with the blue paint.
+(Don't rush this as it needs to dry completely) Repeat this entire process but with the blue paint.

-Open up the template and print the shirts on the red painted paper and the hair on the blue paper.
+- Step 2: Open up the template and print the shirts on the red painted paper and the hair on the blue paper.
 Once that is done, print the faces on white paper.

-Cut out the pieces and assemble them by gluing them onto colored paper.
+- Step 3: Cut out the pieces and assemble them by gluing them onto colored paper.
 (You might need two pieces of cardstock because this activity is big!)

 Thing 1 and Thing 2 Bubble Art